Control DC Offset of an Input Channel

-DC Offset Control allows the COLA output to be used as a secondary control loop to control the DC offset of a select input channel.Download Demo ALL SOFTWARE MODULES
+DC Offset Control allows the COLA output on the VR9500/VR10500 to function as a secondary control loop.
+In doing so, the user can control the DC offset of a selected input channel.

-DC Offset Reference allows the COLA to output an open loop DC voltage proportional to a configured engineering unit, with the desired output level configured on a per-schedule-level basis within the test settings ‘Schedule’ tab.
+The DC Offset parameters also control the DC Offset Reference option.
+DC Offset Reference uses the COLA to output an open loop DC voltage proportional to a user-configured engineering unit.
+The desired output level is configured on a per schedule level basis within the test settings.

 What is a Closed Loop?

 The COLA output is not active until the system detects a closed-loop response between the drive output and the control input channel.
 In a closed-loop system, the vibration controller sends an input through an amplifier to the shaker.
 A transducer then sends the output of the device under test (DUT) back to the controller.
 The system monitors and adjusts the actual output based on the desired parameters.

 Define Motor Operation

 With the optional motor simulator package, the user can define motor operation in Sine.
 The user can enable, disable, or phase lock the angular velocity and set the phase value (degrees).